Longvek: History

 During the 14th and 15th centuries, Cambodia was in a state of eclipse.
 Following the almost total destruction of Angkor, Longvek was chosen as the new capital of the now minor state of Cambodia.
 Longvek was located halfway between Phnom Penh and the southern end of the Tonlé Sap and it was chosen by King Outey Reachea III (1516–1566) as his official capital.

 Longvek became the nation's capital in the 16th century after the civil war between King Ang Chan I and Sdach Korn.
 After Ang Chan's I victory, he became the new king of Cambodia.

 Spanish and Portuguese adventurers and missionaries, like Blas Ruiz de Hernán González from Ciudad Real, first visited the kingdom during this period.
 Blas became a friend of King Satha of Longvek, who was well-disposed towards foreigners, and while in the kingdom got to know Portuguese adventurer Diogo Beloso from Amarante.
-The Iberians referred to Phnom Penh as "Churdumuco" and to Srei Santhor as "Sistor".
+The Iberians referred to Chaktomuk as "Churdumuco" and to Srei Santhor as "Sistor".
 Not long thereafter Longvek was invaded by the Siamese ruler of Ayutthaya.

 King Naresuan of Siam conquered Longvek in 1593.
 This conquest marked a downturn in the kingdom's fortunes.
 In the historical period that followed Cambodia became a pawn in a power struggle between its two increasingly powerful neighbours, Siam and Vietnam.

-In 1618, the capital of Cambodia was once again relocated and was moved to Oudong.